“Their principle … and very just idea of husbandry consisted in this, namely, to make a farm resemble a garden as nearly as possible.”

 The CD was sent free to all schools in Scotland and is still available on request or downloadable from the original Living Field web site: living field.hutton.ac.uk/interactivecd/lfcddl

 Then came the Living Field Study Centre – two cabins linked by a raised platform and sited next to the Garden.
-The cabins are equipped for study-visits and have remained in active use for visitors, open days, meetings, societies and local interest groups.
+The cabins are equipped for study-visits and have remained – until the start of the Covid pandemic – in active use for visitors, open days, meetings, societies and local interest groups.

 The Living Field would not exist without charitable funding.
 Of special significance is the Mylnefield Trust.
-It helped us get going back in 2001 and is still with us, offering support.
+It helped us get going back in 2001 and remained with us over many years.

 The financial support for the Living Field from charities, trusts and public funds reached around £120k in total by 2011.